 On the warmest days the Muir Beach parking lot can fill up, and there is no nearby overflow location so cars have to wait for spaces to open up.

-Bus Stops and Public Transit in Muir Beach
+Bus Stops and Public Transit

 The beautiful isolation of Muir Beach comes at a price: there are no public transit connections that run directly to the area.
 The closest transit hubs (with links to bus routes and schedules) are: